-US Trenchless’ pipe bursting technology can handle pipe sizes ranging from ¾ inch up to 48 inches or more in diameter and lengths of up to 300 feet per set.
+The pipe bursting technology our US Trenchless professionals use can handle pipe sizes ranging from ¾ inch up to 48 inches or more in diameter and lengths of up to 300 feet per set.
 Longer runs are possible, but there are some limitations.

 The types of pipe we can burst include, but are not limited to:

 - Asbestos Cement

 - Riveted Steel

 - Reinforced Concrete Pipe Up to Class V